Are STDs the same as STIs?

 Signs and symptoms of STDs to watch out for

-Sexually transmitted diseases can affect different parts of the body depending on the type of microorganism that caused the disease and the type of sexual activity you were involved in.
+Depending on the type of microorganism that caused the disease and the type of sexual activity a person engages in, sexually transmitted diseases can affect different parts of the body.

 Some common signs and symptoms of STDs to look out for include: